deteque/unbound-rpz/README.md

 </pre>

-To enable DoT and TLS in the unbound service you must uncomment these lines in the unbound.conf file and edit them where relevant, particularly the [server-name]:
+To enable DoT and TLS in the unbound service you must uncomment these lines in the unbound.conf file and edit them where relevant, particularly the [DOMAIN-NAME], which should bei replaced with the fully qualified domain name used earlier, again excluding the brackets:

 <pre>
-        #tls-service-key: "/etc/letsencrypt/live/[server-name]/privkey.pem"
+        #tls-service-key: "/etc/letsencrypt/live/[DOMAIN-NAME]/privkey.pem"
-        #tls-service-pem: "/etc/letsencrypt/live/[server-name]/fullchain.pem"
+        #tls-service-pem: "/etc/letsencrypt/live/[DOMAIN-NAME]/fullchain.pem"
         #tls-port: 853

         #tls-ciphers: "DHE-RSA-AES256-GCM-SHA384:DHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-SHA256:DHE-RSA-AES128-SHA256:ECDHE-RSA-AES256-SHA384:ECDHE-RSA-AES128-SHA256"